xiang-mj/Semantic-segmentation-of-road-scenes/README.md

 # Training

-Our resnet-based methods including fcn, u-net, deeplabv3+, pspnet can be trained by 8-4090-TI gpus with batchsize 8.
+Our resnet-101-based methods including fcn, u-net, deeplabv3+, pspnet can be trained by 8-4090-TI gpus with batchsize 8.
 Our training contains two steps(Here I give the ):